This post may contain affiliate links. Please read my disclaimer for more information.

 - Learn To Tamp

-The art of tamping will brew you an evenly distributed coffee.
-Tamping is not rocket science but deserves delicacy.
+The art of tamping will ensure you an evenly distributed coffee.
+Tamping is not rocket science but requires consistency.

-Your average espresso comes with a plastic tamper that might not provide you a desirable tamp.
+Your average espresso machine comes with a plastic tamper that might not provide you a desirable tamp.

 While tamping, you don’t need to apply too much pressure; let it be gentle and let it gently even out the coffee’s top surface.